meghanprestemon/q1-project/README.md

 There is also a 'videos' page that allows the user to watch yoga videos embedded from YouTube.

 The entire website is styled using Bootstrap with Bootswatch's free theme 'Sandstone'.

+**Note: The ability to actually tweet a quote only works if the CORS plug-in is turned off.
+Other APIs (including populating markers on the map) only work when the CORS plug-in is turned on.